What are The Different Ways of Greeting in India?

 There’s also a different way of greeting people for every state.
 From Kashmir to Kanyakumari, Ladakh, Punjab and other states follow their style of greeting.
 Like if you have booked vacation trips in India to Punjab you will find Punjabi culture there and people doing “Sat Shri Kal” as a way of welcoming and greeting.
 And greetings are important to give respect to every age group.

 It’s the very first thing which you hear while you go to airports, taxis, stations, or any other travel destination.
-The most common way of greeting in India is saying NAMASTE, but there are more ways to greet.
+The most common way of greeting in India is saying NAMASTE, Hello in India, but there are more ways to greet.
 Do you know?
 If not, just take a look at various other greeting gestures that are very popular in India.

 20 Ways of Greeting in India